-Dr. Wendy Stone is a Professor of Psychology and Director of the READi Lab at UW.
-She joined the UW Department of Psychology in May 2010, having spent the previous 20+ years at Vanderbilt University.
-While at Vanderbilt, she founded and directed the Treatment and Research Institute for Autism Spectrum Disorders (TRIAD), which has a threefold mission of research, clinical services, and community outreach.
-She served as the director of the UW Autism Center from 2010 to 2013, at which time she formed the READi Lab to continue her research and outreach efforts.
+Dr. Wendy Stone is a Professor of Psychology and Director of the UW READi Lab.
+She joined the UW Department of Psychology in May 2010, after spending the previous 20+ years in the Department of Pediatrics at Vanderbilt University.
+At Vanderbilt, she founded and directed the Treatment and Research Institute for Autism Spectrum Disorders (TRIAD), which has a threefold mission of research, clinical services, and community outreach.

 If she could have one super power, it would be… “teleportation!”